Arundel – Biggera Creek Dam restoration

 The Biggera Creek Dam provides vital flood reduction for the lower Biggera Creek catchment in Labrador and Biggera Waters.

-Restoration works are needed to repair damage to the dam wall that occurred during heavy rain events in March 2021 and February 2022.
+Restoration works are underway to repair damage to the dam wall that occurred during heavy rain events in March 2021 and February 2022.

 Construction details